 free pattern: the absence of a snowflake

-This is pattern is more like a guideline.
+This pattern is more like a guideline.
 Chaotic stitching is never really stuff for patterns because it’s well – chaotic.
 Nevertheless this time the chaotic stitching takes place around a defined shape.

 grey felt – depending on your size of embroidery.
 If you chose to make it 11cm/4.33inch the felt should be about 25x25cm/10x10inch